olson-sean-k/plexus/README.md

 ## Primitives

-Plexus provides a rich set of primitive topological structures that can be composed using generators and iterator expressions.
+Plexus provides primitive topological structures that can be composed using generators and iterator expressions.
 Iterator expressions operate over a sequence of polygons with arbitrary vertex data.
 These polygons can be decomposed, tessellated, indexed, and collected into mesh data structures.

 ```rust